 - it’s fast and easy to apply

-Overall, it's reasonably effective for preventing slippage if and only if you're sweating lightly to moderately.
-If you truly are a profuse sweater like I am and are trying to use chalk when you're already drenched, it'll just get washed away and it lose it's efficacy.
+Overall, it’s reasonably effective for preventing slippage if and only if you’re sweating lightly to moderately.
+If you truly are a profuse sweater like I am and are trying to use chalk when you’re already drenched, it’ll just get washed away and it loses its efficacy.
 Trust me.

 The only way to use chalk somewhat effectively when you’re soaked in sweat is to REALLY load it up on your back.
 Not just once, but for every set.

-The other cons of using chalk to prevent slippage that are more obvious:
+The other more obvious cons of using chalk to prevent slippage are that:

 - It can get really messy, really quickly.
 This includes the equipment, the floors, you and your clothes, your gym bag and innocent bystanders.

 - It’s banned in some gyms (because it’s so messy).

 Bar Grip Full vs. Shelf Liners (or Similar Solutions)

 Another alternative is using shelf liners, which are mesh rubber sheets typically used to prevent items from sliding around in drawers, cabinets or on shelves.
 This solution is specific to preventing slipping on bench press.